 This article focuses on the specifics of macOS’ Time Machine backup system, but the same problems also exists with most other backup system on all computer operating systems.

-What you really care to backup from your browser is limited to your settings and extensions, saved passwords, bookmarks, and maybe your top sites and the last few months of your browser history.
+What you care to back up from your browser is limited to your settings and extensions, saved passwords, bookmarks, and maybe your top sites and the last few months of your browser history.

 My browser profile data directories (excluding ~/Library/Caches which isn’t backed up by default) for Firefox, Safari, Brave, Chrome, and Vivaldi are roughly 1 Gigabyte each.
 Assuming some use of the browser, a majority of the files in that directory are shown to have been modified within the last hour.
 Time Machine makes a new copy of every file that has been modified since the last backup and backups are created every hour.

-I went through each of my browser profile directories and pick out only the files I actually want to have backed up and was left with an average of 11,4 Megabytes of valuable data per browser.
-In other words, 98 % of the data that is backed up from my web browsers are non-essential junk files that I wouldn’t miss.
+I went through each of my browser profile directories and pick out only the files I want to have backed up and was left with an average of 11,4 Megabytes of valuable data per browser.
+In other words, 98 % of the data that’s backed up from my web browsers are non-essential junk files that I wouldn’t miss.
 These files keep track of states and sessions, and keeps things working on the web.
-But I would not have missed them if I had needed to restore my MacBook from backup.
+But I would not have missed them if I’d needed to restore my MacBook from backup.